After the Fall (play): Reception

 Barbara Loden (pictured in 1964) received critical acclaim for her stage performance as Maggie.
 She was awarded the 1964 Tony Award for Best Featured Actress in a Play.

 Barbara Loden received critical acclaim for her performance as Maggie.
 Howard Taubman of The New York Times called Loden's performance "stunning"; he further noted she "all but enkindles the stage, in her early scenes as the warm, childlike enchantress and in her later ones as the sick, frenzied demon of allure bent on self-destruction".
 Earl Wilson, in a column for the San Francisco Examiner, wrote Loden "is so good as Marilyn Monroe in Arthur Miller's After the Fall that she has officially tossed her pajama tops into the ring to be the new American Sex Symbol ... and she deserves it".
 John Chapman of the New York Daily News called Loden's performance "magnificently played", as well noted she is "ash blonde, very beautiful and very sexy, [and] is an astonishing reminder of the late Marilyn Monroe."

 A review in Time magazine called the play "endlessly fascinating, emotionally harrowing, and consumingly committed to telling the truth as Miller sees it."
 It also noted Kazan had charged the play "with theatrical electricity", while calling Robards Jr.'s performance as Quentin " brilliant, grueling".
 Hobe Morrison of Variety described After the Fall as an "almost exactly three hours of guilt confession and self-justification".
 In summary, he felt Miller's play is "interesting, but exhausting.
 In short, After the Fall is a play of contrasts and despite its faults, not to be dismissed."
 Claudia Cassidy was more critical of Miller's play, calling it "a three hour monolog of self-justification, with interruptions and conjurations, by a guilt-ridden man who has bad luck with women".
 Frank Rich reviewed a 1984 revival, in which he felt the play "is never as moving or profound as it wants to be.
 The play remains a collection of sporadically arresting autobiographical fragments—all floating in a glutinous interior monologue that substitutes tortuous rhetoric for psychological or metaphysical insight."

 Adaptations

-Unproduced film adaptation
+Unproduced film adaptations

 In June 1964, Miller sold the screen rights to the play to Carlo Ponti and Ira Steiner, for an estimated $500,000.
 Paul Newman and Ponti's wife Sophia Loren were in line to portray Quentin and Maggie.
 Fred Zinnemann was in discussions to direct the film.
+Three years later, when Miller dropped out of the Ponti project, the film rights were sold to Paramount Pictures, with Abby Mann attached to script and direct.